Luxury suites to watch the Arizona Coyotes can be booked here!

 Also leaving the team in 2017 was the last player to have come over from Winnipeg, Shane Doan.
 Serving as the team captain since 2003, Doan decided in August of 2017 to retire from the NHL.
 Undoubtedly, a new era has begun in Arizona.
 Former player Rick Tocchet was chosen to lead the team as the new coach for the start of the 2017-2018 season.
 Tasked with bringing his team into the new season and finding a new captain, Tocchet worried less about team record and more about building a cohesive roster with chemistry.
 He has taken his time with the vacant captaincy and, in fact, has yet to name a successor to Shane Doan.

 The team’s leading scorer for the 2017-2018 season was Clayton Keller, a 19 year old phenom whose 65 points led the team in both goals and assists.
 Second on the team list was Derek Stepan.
 The former New York Ranger had a great first season in Arizona and factors into the leadership for this team.
 So, too, does defenseman Alex Goligoski.
 Oliver Ekman-Larsson also plays a big part for the new generation in Arizona.
 So, too, did Max Domi before was traded in the offseason to Montreal.
 Tocchet’s plan may be starting come together, especially with the addition Antti Raanta to the team.
 Arizona locked him up with a three year deal, cementing his place on the roster.
+Christian Dvorak saw the team invest in him to the tune of six years and $26.7 million.
 Expect even more changes for the Coyotes as management is sure to continue trying to bolster the lineup.

 Some of the greatest players to suit up in Arizona include Shane Doan, Keith Tkachuk, Oliver Ekman-Larsson, Jeremy Roenick, Curtis Joseph, and Mike Smith.
 Additional information about the Arizona Coyotes hockey club can be found by clicking here.